colgrave34/colgrave34.github.io/_posts/2024-04-20-my-awesome-list.md

 If you want a nearly vanilla distro, Fedora is your choice.

 ### [OpenSUSE Tumbleweed](https://get.opensuse.org/tumbleweed/)
-OpenSUSE Tumbleweed is a stable rolling release distro with the newest packages.
+OpenSUSE Tumbleweed is a rolling release distro with the newest packages.
 YaST can be really easy for new users.

 ## Server Linux Distros
 ### [Debian](https://www.debian.org/)